 Before accepting a payout, speak with our Cleveland motor vehicle accident lawyers.
 We will evaluate your losses and expenses to determine whether the offer is fair.
 What we typically find is that the first offer is not fair and not enough to cover all your damages.

-Our car accident lawyers will aggressively work toward just compensation and negotiate with the insurance company on your behalf.
+Our auto accident lawyers will aggressively work toward just compensation and negotiate with the insurance company on your behalf.

 If you are unable to agree on a settlement amount with the insurance company, you may have to file a lawsuit and take your case to court.
 Your attorney can advise you on whether your case should move on to the litigation stage or not, as this can be a lengthy process.